The impact of COVID-19 on business is still largely unknown. The situation across countries continues to change almost daily.

 There’s no way to extract the human element of this, but it’s worth taking a step back and evaluating what this outbreak means for retail as a whole.
 In this post I’ll give my perspective.

-How has the COVID-19 virus affected retail?
+How has the novel coronavirus affected retail?

 In a recent briefing from Bain & Company, analysts broke down the coming storm into three different phases: